 Useful apps improve our lives by increasing our freedom and knowledge, saving time and improving productivity.
 One such app is CloudOn.
 CloudOn allows you to access and edit Microsoft Office’s docs, be it Word, Excel or Powerpoint, from your cloud-based drive – Dropbox, Google Drive or, SkyDrive.
 And once you are done editing them, you can email them as links or attachments.
 How useful!
 Now, you don’t have to lug around your notebook installed with MS Office everywhere you go.
 A phone with Cloudon plus internet access is all you need to access and share Office docs.

 Apps that are entertaining (read: games) makes you play with them until your phone battery runs dead.
 They have great graphics and storylines.
-But most importantly, addictive games are designed so that each level lingers just outside the player’s abilities – tricky but achievable – giving the player a simultaneous feeling of pleasure and frustration.
+But most importantly, addictive games are designed so that each level lingers just outside the player’s abilities – tricky but achievable – giving the player a simultaneous feeling of pleasure and frustration and that’s why players that play certain games go online to find services as guides and boosting, which you can take a look at different sites online.
 Once they conquer one level, the next level undoes the mastery, forcing the player to learn and adapt.

 Angry Birds is one such entertaining app.
 Awesome graphics of the flightless birds and limbless pigs with their unique environment, be it Rio, Star Wars or Space.
 Remarkably simple storyline about the birds taking revenge of them pigs for stealing their eggs.
 At each level, the physics involved in catapulting the birds into the air in attempts to kill the pigs becomes harder.
 Players rejoice in being able to destroy the pigs in one shot.
 Pleasure.
 They moan in disappointment for not being able to do so.
 Frustration.
 They try again and again.
 They learn, adapt and succeed.
 Next level.